K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ![5-2-3-0]

 ### <div id='41'></div> 5.3.
 Allow Service Access
 The catalog of the service access list in [5.2.3.
 Check Catalog] is set to none.
-This setting has to be modified so that the service list will be seen at the marktetplace.
-Use the command below to allow the access to the service.
+This setting has to be modified so that the service list will be seen in the marketplace.
+Use the command below to allow access to the service.

 ```
   $ cf enable-service-access [Service Name] -p [Plan Name]
 ```
 ※ [Service name] and [plan name] refer to the service name and plan name defined in the service broker configuration file.
-Through the cf service-access command, you can check the list of service and plan names of services that is allowed to access the service.
+Through the cf service-access command, you can check the list of services and plan names of services that are allowed to access the service.

 Example)
 ```
-  $ cf enalbe-service-access PublicPerformance -p basic
+  $ cf enable-service-access PublicPerformance -p basic
 ```

-After allowing access to the services to be exposed to the marketplace using the command above, check the service access list again with the command below to confirm that the access setting of the services has been changed to all.
+After allowing access to the services to be exposed to the marketplace using the command above, check the service access-list again with the command below to confirm that the access setting of the services has been changed to all.
 ```
   $ cf service-access
 ```